sarahghp/p5bots/src/p5bots-server/README.md

 ### Javascript
 1. Install node & npm if you haven't already; be sure you have node 0.12.x+ and npm 2.0.x+
 2. Install firmata on your computer: `npm install -g firmata`
-3. `npm install p5bots-server` in the directory you will be working in
+3. Install p5bots server globally: `npm install -g p5bots-server`

 ## Run Examples

 To test your setup, you can run any of the examples in `examples/quicktest.js`.
-(It's inside the `node_modules/p5bots-server` folder.)
+(It's inside the `usr/local/lib/node_modules/p5bots-server` folder.)

 Currently, the RGB LED test is uncommented.
 To run this, set up the breadboard like this: